BZoennchen/supercollider-book/_sources/chapters/sounddesign/additive-synthesis.md

 In fact, the *stethoscope* displays the frequencies of the functions that are the components of the Fourier series.

 For audio synthesis, there are some very important and basic oscillators.
-Both types of synthesizer, that is, analog as well as digital synthesizer, offers these basic oscillators as a starting point.
+Both types of synthesizer, that is, analog as well as digital synthesizers, offers these basic oscillators as a starting point.
-Let us try to understand their nature by looking at their Fourier series.
+Let us try to understand their timbre by looking at their Fourier series.

 (sec-sine-wave)=
 ### The Sine Wave